pulumi/docs/content/docs/reference/pulumi-yaml.md

 ---
-title: Pulumi Configuration Reference
+title: Project Configuration Reference
-meta_desc: A list of common terms and their definitions relating to the Pulumi CLI and Cloud Services.
+meta_desc: A list of configuration settings for the Pulumi project file.
 menu:
   reference:
-    name: Configuration Reference
+    name: Project Configuration Reference
-    weight: 2
+    weight: 3
 ---

-The `Pulumi.yaml` project file and `Pulumi.<stackname>.yaml` stack files specify metadata about your project and stacks, respectively.
-The project file specifies the project name, applicable runtime for your program, and other higher-level project information.
-The stack configuration files contain information specific to the environment of that stack, such as smaller VM instance sizes for testing versus production stacks, different database connection strings, and so on.
+The `Pulumi.yaml` project file specifies metadata about your project, such as the project name, applicable runtime for your program, and other higher-level information.

-## Project configuration

-A project YAML file contains the following attributes:
+It contains the following required and optional attributes:

 - `name`: (required) a name for your project.
 This shows up in the Pulumi dashboard and is used to aggregate the associated stacks and their resources underneath the project, as a simple kind of hierarchy.
 Project names may only contain alphanumeric characters, hyphens, underscores, or periods.